EpicBrainUser/python-booklet/python_booklet.typ

 === Common methods for lists:
 - `.append()` adds anything you pass as an argument in the brackets onto the end of the list
-- `.pop()` removes anything you pass as an argument in the brackets from the end of the list
+- `.pop()` removes anything you pass as an argument in the brackets from the end of the list, and also returns that value
 - `.extend([])` adds a list onto the end like append, the advantage being you can add more values in one go

 === Indexing in action